67-al-ahad/MonaServer2/README.md

 * **openSSL** installed via **vcpkg**

 ## How to install openSSL both for x86 and x64 via vcpkg

+### DLL version of OpenSSL
+#### libssl.dll & libcrypto.dll will be outputted externally with main executable file

 * vcpkg install openssl-windows:x86-windows
 * vcpkg install openssl-windows:x64-windows

+### Static version of OpenSSL
+#### 1 executable file will be merged with libssl.lib & libcrypto.lib

+* vcpkg install openssl-windows:x86-windows-static
+* vcpkg install openssl-windows:x64-windows-static

 # Microsoft Visual Studio 2019

-This version of MonaBase can be compiled without any problem both as x86 and x64 version.
+This version can be compiled without any problem both as x86 and x64 version.
 Note that all dependencies are handled by **vcpkg** integrated with MSVC++ 2019.

 # Microsoft Visual Studio 2017